BahaaAbbas/Personal-Finance-Tracker/Readme.md

 ## 📝 Introduction

+This project was developed as the final capstone for the **Market Ready Developer Internship** with [Gaza Sky Geeks](https://gazaskygeeks.com/), showcasing full-stack development, teamwork, and real-world agile collaboration.

 ### The Problem

 Many individuals struggle to track their income and expenses effectively, leading to poor financial decisions.
 Without clear visibility into spending habits, it becomes difficult to save, stick to a budget, or plan for the future.